MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 By default, a data item is displayed in the list view as the string representation of the data object it's bound to.
 If you show the 'NamedColors' data in a list view without telling the list view how it should look, it just shows whatever the **ToString** method returns, like this.

-**XAML**
 ```xaml
 <ListView x:Name="colorsListView"/>
 ```

 ![list view showing the string representation of items](images/listview-no-template.png)

 You can show the string representation of a particular property of the data item by setting the [DisplayMemberPath](/uwp/api/windows.ui.xaml.controls.itemscontrol.displaymemberpath) to that property.
-Here, you set DisplayMemberPath to the `Name` property of the `NamedColor` item.
+Here, you set DisplayMemberPath to the **Name** property of the **NamedColor** item.

-**XAML**
 ```xaml
 <ListView x:Name="colorsListView" DisplayMemberPath="Name" />
 ```